Zendro-dev/Zendro-dev.github.io/api_graphql.md

 ### Extra mutation fields to update or create associations.

-In order to manipulate associations, a couple of fields in create and update mutations will be added: `addName_of_association` and `removeName_of association`
+In order to manipulate associations, a couple of fields to create and update mutations will be added: `addName_of_association` and `removeName_of association`

-In the case of `to-one` association the parameters expect to receive only and `ID`, representing the associated item to be added or removed,  or `null` value(to remove association).
+In the case of `to-one` association, the parameters expect to receive only an `ID`, representing the associated item to be added or removed,  or `null` value(to remove association).

 Continuing with our example of Items-Record, the sample mutations would be: